 There are lots of easy Halloween cookie decorating ideas to choose from.
-I especially love these Halloween monster eye crinkle cookies because they’re so easy.
-Halloween monster cookies also come out perfectly ever time.
+I especially love these Halloween cake mix cookies because they’re so easy.
+Halloween monster cookies also come out perfectly every time.
 Even if you’re relatively new to baking, you’ll find these cake mix Halloween cookies wonderfully easy.

 More Halloween Cookie Decorating Ideas

 Perhaps you’d like to vary the shape of your cookies.
 Do you have a pumpkin or ghost-shaped cookie cutter?
 They would also work.
-If you have kids, I think they’d love lending a hand making spooky Halloween treats with you.
+If you have kids, I think they’d love lending a hand making spooky Halloween treats like these little monsters with you.
 You can help smaller kids cut the themed cookies out.
 Older ones can mix the dough.

 These cookies have been around since the early 1800s and I’m sure you’ve seen them in bakeries during the holidays as well as on holiday platters.
 They come in different flavours and are great for every occasion.
 You might like to try romantic pink crinkle cookies for Valentine’s Day or some green, red and white ones for Christmas, if you’re into making festive recipes to celebrate the occasion.

 Everyone will love these homemade colourful monster cookies because they’re a lot of fun to make and delicious to eat.
-Using cake mix means these Halloween monster eye crinkle cookies are so simple to prepare.
+Using cake mix means these Halloween monster eye cookies are so simple to prepare.
 It also cuts down on prep time, since you have fewer ingredients to combine for the dough.